Shayetet 13 is the elite unit of Israel’s Navy and they are equivalent to the U.S. Navy SEALs, except almost everything about them is classified.

 Naval commando operators endure one of the toughest training courses in the Israeli Defence Forces in their bid to win their coveted unit batwings insignia.
 The 20 months of training includes basic training with the Nahal brigade, further basic training at the unit’s central base in Atlit, which schools the troops in maritime warfare, and advanced training in combat diving, navigation, and Shayetet’s unique watercraft.

-During their training, cadets train extensively in Krav Maga, a hand-to-hand combat system which is Israel’s national martial art.
+During their training, cadets train extensively in Krav Maga, a hand-to-hand combat system that is Israel’s national martial art.
 At the end of the course, operators are assigned “professions”, and each team specializes in one of three commando roles: diving, raids, or above water.

 Even after their induction into active service, Shayetet 13 commandos continue to take part in training exercises and participate in cross-training with foreign special forces units such as the US Navy SEALs.
 The whole process of selection and training lasts for 20 months.